Yamaha YSR50

 The Yamaha YSR50 is a miniature motorcycle that was produced and sold by Yamaha during the late 1980s and early 1990s.
 The bike featured an air-cooled 50 cc two-stroke engine.
 The engine was sometimes swapped out for a larger variety.

-Its first production year was 1986, and it was last made in 1992.
+Its first production year was 1986, and it was last manufactured in 1992.
 American Motorcyclist magazine stated its top speed was 38 mph.

 History

-The first production model came out in Japan of 1986, and had the looks of a re-shaped and scaled down version of the YZR 500.
-It had a front disk brake and a rear drum brake.
+The first production model was introduced in Japan in 1986, and had the looks of a re-shaped and scaled down version of the YZR 500.
+It had a front disc brake and a rear drum brake.

-The motorcycle also had a 5 speed transmission, the US had a very hard time considering the Motorcycle as a Moped because of the 5 speed transmission.